seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/README.txt

 ###### FC-EUROPE27

 - 27. [Former Countries, Europe, note 27] The Minoan civilization was a bronze age establishment on the island of Crete that existed between 3100 BCE and 1100 BCE.
 It was succeeded by Mycenaean Greece.

+###### FC-EUROPE28

+- 28. [Former Countries, Europe, note 28] The third Tsardom of Bulgaria was a country in Europe that existed from 1908 CE, October 5th, until 1946 CE, September 15th, when its monarchy was abolished.
+It was succeeded by the Peoples Republic of Bulgaria, and also Democratic Federal Yugoslavia, and the Kingdom of Greece.

 <!-- Template
 I never supported [evil_country], and this repository was created, since it was part of the original dataset, and it is historical.